yangzhiyuan199194/gitcontainer/README.md

 ## 🛠️ How It Works

+1. **URL Processing**: Access any repository by replacing 'github.com' with 'gitcontainer.com' in the URL
-1. **Repository Cloning**: Gitcontainer clones the GitHub repository locally using Git
+2. **Repository Cloning**: Gitcontainer clones the GitHub repository locally using Git
-2. **Code Analysis**: Uses [gitingest](https://github.com/cyclotruc/gitingest) to analyze the repository structure and extract relevant information
+3. **Code Analysis**: Uses [gitingest](https://github.com/cyclotruc/gitingest) to analyze the repository structure and extract relevant information
-3. **AI Generation**: Sends the analysis to OpenAI GPT-4 with specialized prompts for Dockerfile generation
+4. **AI Generation**: Sends the analysis to OpenAI GPT-4 with specialized prompts for Dockerfile generation
-4. **Smart Optimization**: The AI considers:
+5. **Smart Optimization**: The AI considers:
    - Technology stack detection
    - Dependency management
    - Security best practices